Spartanburg

 Language

-English is the predominant language spoken in Spartanburg.
+English is the most commonly spoken language in Spartanburg.

 Cost Of Living